fiduswriter/fiduswriter-gitrepo-export/README.rst

 3. In your configuration.py file, add "gitrepo_export" and "allauth.socialaccount.providers.github" and/or "allauth.socialaccount.providers.gitlab" to ``INSTALLED_APPS``.

 4a.
-Set up github as one of the connected login options.
+Set up GitHub as one of the connected login options.
 See instructions here: https://django-allauth.readthedocs.io/en/latest/providers.html#github .
 The callback URL will be in the format https://DOMAIN.NAME/api/github/github/login/callback/

 5a.
 In your configuration.py file, make sure to add repo rights for the github connector like this::